If you can’t find the answers below to any questions you may have, then please feel free to ask.

 Some children require extra support for learning or behaviour difficulties.
 Individual teachers are required to cater for the individual needs of each child in their class.
 However, it may be necessary at times to seek support through external agencies.
-The Associate Principal, Mrs Karen Houghton is the school's Special Needs Coordinator (SENCO) and is responsible for all special needs.
+Our Associate Principal, Mrs Karen Houghton is the school's Special Needs Coordinator (SENCO) and is responsible for all special needs.
 Teachers are able to access a number of support services such as RTLB (Resource Teacher of Learning and Behaviour), GSE (Group Special Education), Public Health Nurse, SLS (Supplementary Learning Support) and RTLit (Resource Teacher of Literacy).

 LENGTH OF THE SCHOOL DAY